105 Main St, Greene Me. 04236

 Where: Morse Library in beautiful Greene, Maine

-When: April 28th @ 5
+When: May 12th @ 5 (rescheduled)

 Why: Great Read and gathering with friends